griddb/docs-en/manuals/GridDB_QuickStartGuide.md

 ## Starting/stopping

 Operate as the gsadm user.

+Default is only for local connection.
+So, please change the configure files as follows.

+    [gsadm]$ cp /usr/griddb-X.X.X/conf_multicast/* conf/.

 Other than that, it is the same as "Start / Stop" in "[When using source code]".

 ## Build/execution method